JoeAkaSepp/mmt-b2019_mitterbauer_schmidhuber_frontend/_docs/foundations/typography.md

 ---
 title: Typography
 info: Roboto and Roboto Condensed fonts have been selected as the primary fonts for this system.
+Inside the task componend and in the form fields the Roboto font should be used, otherwise the other elements in the app use the Roboto Condensed font.
 ---

-In the whole application the font Roboto was used, roboto condensed will be used only in the formattable description area of tasks.

 {% include pattern_block.html url='/src/patterns/foundations/typography/roboto.html' %}